Champaign (band)

-Champaign is an American R&B band, best known for their 1981 hit, "How 'Bout Us".
+Champaign is an American R&B band, best known for their 1981 hit record, "How 'Bout Us".

 Background

 The septet, who named themselves after their hometown of Champaign, Illinois, United States, included Pauli Carman and Rena Jones (later Day) on vocals; Michael Day and Dana Walden on keyboards; Leon Reeder on guitar; Michael Reed on bass; and Rocky Maffit on percussion and drums.